-Pre-fixed family meals and “greatest hits” for fine-dining establishments.
 Nick Kokonas (co-founder of Alinea Group, Chicago-based restaurant company) is helping fine-dining restaurants across the country transform into takeout restaurants overnight.
 He and his team added onto their restaurant reservation app "Tock" creating "Tock To Go" to make it possible for restaurants on the app to manage takeout and delivery orders.
-He recommends restaurants create pre-fixed menus with per-person pricing that help the restaurants keep it delicious and streamlined.
+He recommends restaurants create pre-fixed menus with some of their greatest hits.
+Pricing should be simple, and per person, so the restaurant can keep it delicious and streamlined.

 We're in uncharted territory, and the "new normal" is evolving every day.
 We know restaurants are scrambling to figure out how they're going to make money in the current climate.
 If the team at MomentFeed can be of assistance in helping you update your listings with new operational details, create new posts, or optimize for new keywords, please don't hesitate to reach out to our team.
 We also put together a check-list to help you manage your online presence during this time.

 Looking for more ideas to realize a rapid recovery + return to growth?